samowitsch/cangaja/README.md

 ## Todo/wishlist/bugs:

+* MapPolyLine and MapPolygon for use as b2ChainShape in Box2D Wrapper => oh, no! b2ChainShape not exists in box2dweb 2.1.x
 * Box2D entity bridge
 * Box2D entity rope
 * Tilemap => decition what to prefer => xml or json format?